vtcoders/mirrorworlds/README.md

    the package be installed.
 The structure of the source files is close to that of the installed files.

-3. We decided to have the package installation be automated.
+3. We decided to have the package installation be automated, such that a user may configure and install the package by running a single non-interactive script.

 ### Profiling